Forest blaze forces Idaho firefighters to retreat

 The combined conflagration, dubbed the Saddle Complex fire, rapidly grew from about 700 acres early on Monday to 18,275 acres as of Tuesday morning, ranking it as the largest active wildfire in the nation, according to the National Interagency Fire Center in Boise.

-The 2011 fire season was shaping up to be the worst in five years in terms of acreage burned in the year to date, with more than 6.5 million acres charred by wild land blazes.

-At last count, 26 large wildfires were burning in 14 states across the country, from Virginia to Washington, the agency said, including seven in Montana alone.

-About half of the burned acreage from the Saddle Complex lies in Idaho, the other half in Montana, where fire crews were girding to protect homes west of the towns of Darby and Sula.
+About half of the burned acreage lies in Idaho, the other half in Montana, where fire crews were girding to protect homes west of the towns of Darby and Sula.

 No injuries have been reported, but the blaze has burned through a popular campground and hot springs northwest of Salmon, Idaho, and threatened a lookout station in the area.